bstrdmax/MaxwellVantage/development-tools/technical-guides/01-architecture-overview.md

 # Technical Guide: Architecture Overview

-This document provides a high-level overview of the Maxwell Vantage application's technical architecture.
+This document provides a high-level overview of the Maxwell Vantage application's technical architecture, which consists of a modern frontend and a secure serverless backend.

 ## Core Philosophy

-The application is designed as a modern, single-page application (SPA) built with a standard, production-ready toolchain.
-It prioritizes a fast development experience, type safety, and secure configuration management.
+The application is designed for security, performance, and a superior developer experience.
+It separates the client-side presentation layer from the secure backend logic, ensuring that sensitive API keys are never exposed to the browser.

-## Frontend Stack
+## Frontend Stack (Client-Side)

 -   **Framework**: **React 19** is the core library for building the user interface.
 The application is built with functional components and extensive use of React Hooks for state and lifecycle management.
 -   **Build Tool**: **Vite** is used as the build tool and development server.
 It provides an extremely fast Hot Module Replacement (HMR) experience and bundles the code for optimized production deployments.
--   **Language**: **TypeScript** is used for all `.tsx` files to provide static typing, which improves code quality, readability, and developer experience.
+-   **Language**: **TypeScript** is used for all `.tsx` files to provide static typing.
--   **Styling**: **Tailwind CSS** is used for all styling.
-It is integrated into the Vite build process via PostCSS, allowing for rapid, utility-first UI development directly within the component files.
+-   **Styling**: **Tailwind CSS** is used for all styling via PostCSS.
--   **Modularity**: The application is broken down into a logical `src` directory structure:
-    -   `src/components/`: Contains the main views (`projects/`, `prospects/`, etc.) and reusable UI elements (`ui/`, `charts/`).
-    -   `src/App.tsx`: The root component that handles routing and state management.
-    -   `src/index.tsx`: The entry point that mounts the React application to the DOM.
+-   **Authentication**: **Firebase Authentication** is integrated on the client-side to manage user login and sessions.
+The configuration keys are exposed safely via `VITE_` prefixed environment variables.

-## State Management
+## Backend (Serverless)

--   **Local State**: `useState` is the primary hook for managing component-level state.
--   **Global State**: For application-wide state (like the active view or notifications), state is "lifted up" to the root `App.tsx` component and passed down to child components via props.
--   **Persistent State**: `localStorage` is used for persisting user settings and configurations across sessions, such as the Onboarding Playbook templates and AI context settings.
+-   **Platform**: **Netlify Functions** written in TypeScript.
+-   **Architecture**: A single serverless function (`/netlify/functions/gemini.ts`) serves as a secure, lightweight backend.
+-   **Purpose**: This function acts as a **secure proxy**.
+The React frontend sends requests to this function, which then securely attaches the secret Gemini API key and forwards the request to the Google Gemini API.
+This is the core of the application's security model.

 ## AI & API Integration

+-   **Frontend-to-Backend Communication**: All AI-related requests from the React app are channeled through a single utility function: `src/utils/ai.ts -> callGemini()`.
+This function makes a `fetch` request to our Netlify Function endpoint (`/.netlify/functions/gemini`).
--   **SDK**: The official **`@google/genai` SDK** is used for all interactions with the Gemini API.
+-   **Backend AI SDK**: The official **`@google/genai` SDK** is used exclusively within the serverless function on the backend.
+It is **not** part of the frontend browser bundle.
+-   **API Key Management**: This is a critical aspect of the architecture:
+    -   The **Google Gemini API Key** is stored as a standard environment variable (`API_KEY`) on Netlify.
+It is only accessible by the serverless function and is **never** exposed to the client.
--   **API Key Management**: API keys and other secrets are managed securely via **environment variables**.
+    -   Client-side keys for services like **Firebase and Airtable** are managed via `VITE_` prefixed environment variables, which Vite safely embeds during the build process.
-    -   Vite exposes these variables to the client-side code through the `import.meta.env` object.
-    -   For local development, keys are stored in a `.env` file (which is git-ignored).
-    -   For production, these variables must be configured in the hosting provider's settings.
-    -   This approach ensures that secret keys are never hard-coded into the source code.
--   **Structured Output**: The application heavily relies on Gemini's ability to return structured JSON data by providing a `responseSchema` in the API call.
-This eliminates the need for fragile string parsing and makes the integration robust.
+-   **Structured Output**: The serverless function leverages Gemini's JSON mode by providing a `responseSchema` in the API call.
+It then passes the resulting JSON string back to the client, ensuring robust and predictable data transfer.